Home > Glass > Natural Light & Transparency in Building Design

 Fig. 11: Shortwave IR of the sun enters the room and heats up the interiors.
 Heated interiors emit Longwave IR and heat gets trapped.

 Shading: The simple and direct answer to this problem is external shading.
 To the extent feasible, we should try to design the buildings using the right orientation, Geometry and Floor plate plan to harness the natural light while avoiding the direct solar flux.
 Then we look into the possibilities and options to provide for external shading.
-In the Courtyard, Atrium or Finger Plan, we should try to take advantage of shading from one portion of building to another.
+In the Courtyard, Atrium or Finger Plan, we should try to take advantage of shading from one portion of a building to another.

 Shading with such glasses is most common for offices and commercial spaces.
-Glass shading can be further supplemented with any feature wall or another skin or by Ceramic frit printing on outer glass itself.
-The printing can be a uniform pattern or graded pattern to leave the vision area as clearer with the top band and bottom bands as densely printed.
-White or bright colours will obstruct the vision whereas black and dark grey will allow more see through.
+Glass shading can be further supplemented with any feature wall or another skin or by Ceramic frit printing on the outer glass itself.
+The printing can be a uniform pattern or graded pattern to leave the vision area clearer with the top band and bottom bands as densely printed.
+White or bright colours will obstruct the vision whereas black and dark grey will allow more see-through.
 Shading by glass will also shade the light (Not necessarily transparency) and here comes the question of how much light we need and the need to have the right balance.
 All static options will come with some amount of compromise during the day and night and also during the summers and winters.
-The Sun is dynamic and so the right solutions should ideally be dynamic as well.
+The Sun is dynamic so the right solutions should ideally be dynamic as well.

 Dynamic Shading or Solar Screening Options: Traditionally, shading in summer was obtained from manually rolled mats made from thin slices of bamboo, cane or wood.
 Newer options are retractable awnings and shades but these are not neat solutions and do interfere with the aesthetics.
-Yet newer options are louvers which can rotate or fold.
+Yet newer options are louvers that can rotate or fold.
 These can be vertical or horizontal, in glass or in aluminium.
 (See Pic.
 3)

 External roller blinds are an excellent option and they come with different colours and light transmissions to suit the preference of transparency.
 They are designed to meet the desired wind load conditions and they can perform perfectly during the day and night and also during the summer and winter seasons as illustrated in Fig. 12 & 13.
-They fit neatly on to the regular windows, new or old and are visible only minimally when retracted (see Pic.
+They fit neatly onto the regular windows, new or old and are visible only minimally when retracted (see Pic.
 4, 5 & 6).

-Blinds encapsulated in DGU can also be considered though more expensive and comparatively less efficient on energy.
+Blinds encapsulated in DGU can also be considered more expensive and comparatively less efficient on energy.
 They are difficult to service in case of faults as all moving parts are encapsulated and sealed hermetically.
 It is an excellent option for hospitals as they can be kept clinically clean.
 Conventional curtains, blinds or other options are exposed and can be the potential sources of contamination.

-Skylights in Atriums: Should never use double glazing or Low-E glasses and should rather try to reflect, by using solar refelctive coatings and use partial ceramic fritting for solar screening.
+Skylights in Atriums: Should never use double glazing or Low-E glasses and should rather try to reflect, by using solar reflective coatings and use partial ceramic fritting for solar screening.
 It is a good idea to use controlled ventilation at the top as the hot air will travel up and form a hot air attic and help address thermal transfer by conduction.
 When the hot air pocket on top becomes too hot, we should release the hot air partially to draw the fresh air from below and also take advantage of the residual cooling from the walls and glazing, exposed to the core of the atrium.
-One can derive an inspiration from the old or ancient structures with high ceilings and domes and using small ventilator at top causing natural ventilation.
+One can derive inspiration from old or ancient structures with high ceilings and domes and using small ventilators at the top causing natural ventilation.

 Internal Shading: Curtains or blinds are extensively and most commonly used for internal shading.
-While they do provide a feeling of temporary relief to the glare and heat of the sun, they fail to stop the heat which enters in the form of shortwave IR and heats up the interiors.
+While they do provide a feeling of temporary relief from the glare and heat of the sun, they fail to stop the heat which enters in the form of shortwave IR and heats up the interiors.
 They create a temporary buffer or a heat pocket in the air space between the glass and the curtain which helps the insulation marginally.
-Roman or horizontal blinds are more useful in comparison to curtains as they allow for the vision while cutting down the glare when drawn partially.
+Roman or horizontal blinds are more useful in comparison to curtains as they allow for vision while cutting down the glare when drawn partially.
 The energy that comes in has to be mitigated either by air-conditioning or by ventilation as internal shading devices do not address the penetration of shortwave IR from the direct sun and external shading is the only answer.

 Sharanjit Singh is the Founder Chairman of GSC Glass Ltd., a technology driven company, leader and pioneer in glass processing, GSC has many firsts to its credit including the first architectural tempering, laminating, ceramic fritting, hardware, processing machines etc. It is also the first company to design and supply glass with design, systems and solutions for many European airports and rail stations, where quality and safety requirements are very high.
 He is an accomplished engineer and a third generation glass-man and regarded as one of the most knowledgeable person on glass in India.
 He is convener of standards committee for processed glass of BIS as well as of Glass and Glazing Knowledge Forum.
 Sharanjit Singh has conducted many seminars and training workshops and has also written and compiled ‘Architectural glass guide’ for Federation of Safety Glass (FOSG), which is a comprehensive and complete book on the subject.
 His writings & presentations are well known for their simplified and easy to understand approach even on the complex matters.